 Service age groups

-City of Belmont had a similar proportion of pre-schoolers and a higher proportion of persons at post retirement age than EMRC area in 2011.
+City of Bayswater had a lower proportion of pre-schoolers and a higher proportion of persons at post retirement age than EMRC area in 2016.

-The Age Structure of City of Belmont provides key insights into the level of demand for age based services and facilities such as child care.
-It is an indicator of City of Belmont's residential role and function and how it is likely to change in the future.
+The Age Structure of City of Bayswater provides key insights into the level of demand for age based services and facilities such as child care.
+It is an indicator of City of Bayswater's residential role and function and how it is likely to change in the future.